Recipe and Cooking Tips

 Scrambled eggs can be a tasty breakfast dish if they are prepared properly.
 Here are some tips to make your scrambled eggs a taste treat.

-*Another way to prepare scrambled eggs is to break them into a bowl and add a few tablesoons of parmesan cheese.
-Gently mix until cheese is blended and then pour into an oiled pan and cook until just set.
+--Another way to prepare scrambled eggs is to break them into a bowl and add a few tablespoons of Parmesan cheese.
+Gently mix (or whip if you like your eggs more fluffy) until cheese is blended and then pour into an oiled pan and cook until just set.